brittlewis12/witness-budgets/witness-budgets.md

 **The discomfort:** If I can't construct it, describe it, or approximate it, in what sense does it "exist"?

-This isn't just aesthetic squeamishness - it's about **what mathematical claims should provide**.
+This isn't just aesthetic squeamishness — it's about **what mathematical claims should provide**.

-### 2.2 Circles vs Choice Functions: Different Idealizations
+### 2.2 Circles vs choice functions: different idealizations

 **Consider circles:** We accept them as mathematical objects despite requiring infinite precision to manifest physically.
 Does this mean we should accept AC-dependent objects too?

-**No - they're different kinds of idealization:**
+**No — they're different kinds of idealization:**

 **Circles (acceptable idealization):**
 - Finite definition: x² + y² = r²